ydkingv1/YD-KING-V1/TERMS_OF_USAGE.md

 ## Feedback

-Please let us know what you think of the Service, these Terms and, in general, **WhatsAsena**.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **WhatsAsena**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, **WhatsKing**.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **WhatsKing**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **birhic023@gmail.com** or reach me via telegram **t.me/phaticusthiccy**.
+Questions or comments about the Service may be directed to us at the email address **ydking341@gmail.com** or reach me via telegram **t.me/xxxxxxx**.